 Our anomaly diagnosis methodology leverages these observations about entropy to detect and classify anomalies.
-To detect anomalies, we introduce the multiway subspace method, and show how it can be used to detect anomalies across multiple traffic features, and across multiple Origin-Destination (or point to point) flows.
-To classify anomalies, we adopt an unsupervised classification strategy and show how to cluster structurally similar anomalies together.
+To detect anomalies, we introduce the multiway subspace method, and show how it can be used to detect anomalies across multiple traffic features, and across multiple Origin Destination flows.
+We then move to the problem of classifying anomalies.
+We adopt an unsupervised classification strategy and show how to cluster structurally similar anomalies together.
 Together, the multiway subspace method and the clustering algorithms form the foundation of our anomaly diagnosis methodology.